 Relationship between an organ of state and private contracting parties:

-- An organ of state should afford potential contractors sufficient access to the procurement process.
+- An organ of the state should afford potential contractors sufficient access to the procurement process.

 - Government contracts should be widely advertised.